kart699/webroot/README.md

 ##### Retrieve contextual File stats
-This endpoint returns the extended contextual information for the File represented by its MD5 string.
+Returns the extended contextual information for the File represented by its MD5 string.
 The response contains the counts of related entities grouped on different threat levels (0-4).
 For example: the count of outbound ips, hosting ips, etc.

 - input : A MD5 string for which you want to retrieve information.
 ```